-In ZRA mode, if you do not have a reference electrode in your cell, we recommend that you connect the white reference lead to the working electrode.
-In theory, the measured potential is exactly zero when this is done.
-In practice, A/D noise and offset create a small potential signal with a value very close to zero.
+If you do not have a reference electrode in your cell, we recommend that you connect the white reference lead to the working electrode.
+In theory, the measured potential will be exactly zero when this is done.
+In practice, A/D noise and offset will create a small potential signal with a value very close to zero.